Locations:

 When do you call your healthcare provider if you suspect heavy period bleeding?

-You should call your provider if you're experiencing the symptoms of heavy menstrual bleeding or anemia, or if your period bleeding has become abnormal.
-Tracking your periods using a calendar or app can help you identify if your periods are heavier and longer-lasting than usual.
+You should call your provider if you’re experiencing the symptoms of heavy menstrual bleeding or anemia, or if your period bleeding is impacting your quality of life.
+Tracking your periods using a calendar or app can help you identify if your periods are heavier and last longer than usual.
 Share these notes with your provider.

-You should also schedule an appointment if you notice that you're having to double-up on menstrual products or if you're skipping activities you enjoy because of heavy bleeding.
+You should also schedule an appointment if you notice that you’re having to double up on menstrual products or if you’re skipping activities you enjoy when you’re on your period.

 Heavy periods aren’t usually life-threatening, but they can be if you lose too much blood.
-Bleeding through two or more tampons or pads each hour for two hours in a row is a sign that you should see your provider or seek emergency care immediately.
+Bleeding through two or more tampons or pads each hour for two to three hours in a row is a sign that you should see your provider or seek emergency care.

 A note from Cleveland Clinic

-Just because heavy periods are common doesn't mean that you have to learn to live with the discomfort they cause.
+Just because heavy periods are common doesn’t mean that you have to live with the discomfort they cause.
 If managing your blood flow is getting in the way of your emotional and physical well-being, speak with your provider.
-They can provide a care path that will provide relief.
+They can provide a care path that will provide relief and get you back to living the life you want to live, even when you’re on your period.

 Medically Reviewed